Do we absolutely have to book in advance or can we buy tickets on-site?

 What do I do with my ticket?

-You will not need to show your ticket to access the complimentary shuttle however please have your ticket ready on your smart device or printed to present at the venue.
+Please have your ticket ready on your smart device or printed to present at the venue.

 When and where should I show up for the experience?